Sharad P. Menon, MD

 Division Chief, CVICU

-Dr. Menon started his medical career in Nagpur, India, earning his medical degree at the Government Medical College and working in private practice.
+Dr. Menon started his medical career in Nagpur, India, earning his medical degree at the Government Medical College and worked in private practice.
 He came to the United States to complete his residency at the John M. Stroger, Jr. Hospital of Cook County in Chicago, Illinois.
-Dr. Menon completed his fellowship training in Pediatric Critical Care medicine and cardiology at Duke University Medical Center in Durham, North Carolina.
-He has expertise in instruction of bedside Echocardiography for the pediatric intensivist.
+He completed his fellowship training in Pediatric Critical Care Medicine and Cardiology at Duke University Medical Center in Durham, North Carolina.
+He is currently enrolled in the W.P.
+Carey Executive MBA program at Arizona State University.

 Dr. Matchey earned her medical degree from the University of California, San Francisco.
 She is a graduate of the Pediatrics residency at Phoenix Children’s Hospital and also served as Chief Resident in the program.
-Dr. Matchey completed her fellowship at the Children’s Hospital of Wisconsin.
-She is involved in resident educational programs and supervises the fellows’ Pediatric Critical Care Medicine Evidenced Based Medicine Journal Club projects.
+She completed her fellowship at the Children’s Hospital of Wisconsin.